Challenge

 Bio

 Martin has been retired for 15 years and lives in a rural area.
 He is farsighted and needs to wear glasses to read.
-He has been keeping a dog for 8 years and walks the dog every day.
-Unfortunately, his dog has been hit by a scooter several times and got hurt.
+He has been keeping a dog and walks the dog every day.
+One day his dog hit by a scooter and got hurt.

 Martin would appreciate a legal service that can help him settle the dispute or take legal action without involving outsiders.